Receiver operating characteristic (ROC) movies, universal ROC (UROC) curves, and coefficient of predictive ability (CPA): Introduction

 The remainder of the paper is organized as follows.
 Section \ref{sec:binary} provides a brief review of conventional ROC analysis for dichotomous outcomes.
-The key technical development is in Sections \ref{sec:ROC_movies} and \ref{sec:CPA}, where we introduce and study ROC movies, UROC curves, and the asymmetric, rank based CPA.
-To illustrate the practical usage and relevance of the newly developed tools, real data examples from survival analysis and weather prediction are presented in Section \ref{sec:examples}.
+The key technical development is in Sections \ref{sec:ROC_movies} and \ref{sec:CPA}, where we introduce and study ROC movies, UROC curves, and the rank based $\CPA$ measure.
+To illustrate practical usage and relevance, real data examples from survival analysis and weather prediction are presented in Section \ref{sec:examples}.
 We monitor recent progress in numerical weather prediction (NWP) and shed new light on a recent comparison of the predictive abilities of convolutional neural networks (CNNs) vs.~traditional NWP models.
 The paper closes with a discussion in Section \ref{sec:discussion}.